Syknapse/Contribute-To-This-Project/README.md

 This is a tutorial to help first-time contributors to participate in a simple and easy project.

-This tutorial is also available in [other languages](https://github.com/Syknapse/Contribute-To-This-Project/tree/master/translations) (only Portuguese currently.
-Translations welcome).
+This tutorial is also available in [other languages](https://github.com/Syknapse/Contribute-To-This-Project/tree/master/translations) (Portuguese, Spanish, and Italian currently.
+Translations very welcome).

 ### Objectives